Samri-A/Saleforce-Data-Automate/README.md

 # Saleforce Data Automate

-Saleforce Data Automate is a small full-stack project that provides Salesforce-style sales analysis and report automation using a Flask backend (analysis + LLM-driven reporting) and a React + TypeScript frontend (dashboard + chat UI).
+Saleforce Data Automate is a small full-stack project that provides Salesforce-style sales analysis and report automation using a Langchain , Langgraph and Flask for backend  and a React + TypeScrip frontend (dashboard + chat UI).

 This README explains the project structure, environment variables,